bpollner/uniset/README.md

 ```
 uniset_getFiles("dogPack")
 ```
-Move the 'dogPack_settings.r' file into the 'inst' folder (create one if not already done) of `dogPack`.
-Move the file 'zzz.r" and the file 'uniset_globals' to the 'R' folder of `dogPack`.
+Move the 'dogPack_settings.R' file into the 'inst' folder (create one if not already done) of `dogPack`.
+Move the file 'zzz.R" and the file 'uniset_globals' to the 'R' folder of `dogPack`.
-In case that the '.onLoad' function already is defined, add the six lines of code from the file 'zzz.R' to your existing '.onLoad' function.
+In case that the '.onLoad' function already is defined, add the eight lines of code from the file 'zzz.R' to your existing '.onLoad' function.

 * **2) Write files directly to target package** (recommended) With everything left at the defaults, this call to `uniset_copyFilesToPackage()` copies the three required files directly into the target package -- called `dogPack` in our example, living directly on the desktop.